-IMPH is an independent entity serving as an informed, nonpartisan convener around the important health issues in our state.
-IMPH also serves as a provider of evidence-based information to inform health policy decisions.
+The South Carolina Institute of Medicine & Public Health (IMPH) is an independent entity serving as an informed nonpartisan convener around the important health issues in our state, providing evidence-based information to inform health policy decisions.